Reviewed Date: 08/25/2023

 Small municipal fire departments using volunteers are important to Tennessee cities.
-There are 723 recognized fire departments in Tennessee.
+According to the Tennessee Department of Commerce and Insurance, there are 692 recognized fire departments in Tennessee (August 2023).
 Most of them are small fire departments struggling with water supply issues.
 Many small-city fire departments lack an adequate supply of water and the necessary funding to provide for needed supplies, equipment, and facilities.
 Improving a city’s fire service rating can lead to homeowner insurance savings, and it can provide a mechanism to fund needed improvements in the fire service.
 Residential sprinkler systems can reduce the loss of life and property.
 Growth issues affecting a city’s ability to provide an adequate level of fire service to its community need to be adequately addressed.

 MTAS recommends that cities look for innovative methods to improve the water supply required for fire service such as:

 - Develop and participate in model programs that pay for fire service improvements from reduced fire insurance rates, similar to the Texas model program outlined herein;